Public Key Infrastructure could revolutionise the way companies do business online - if only anyone would use it, says Danny Bradbury

 Public Key Infrastructure (PKI) is a security mechanism for guaranteeing that on-line communications are authentic and private.
-It is gaining recognition as a means of implementing secure e-commerce, thereby combating one of the major concerns about doing business online.
+It is gaining as a means implementing secure e-commerce, thereby combating one the major concerns about doing business online.

 Where does it come from?